 You’re Spending Too Much on Maintenance-related Tasks

 A DIY approach to being a landlord does have its perks – the rent is yours to keep.
 But there are disadvantages associated with it.
-For starters, you have to stay on top of ongoing maintenance needs, which can take a sizable chunk out of your bottom line.
+According to these Denver property managers, you have to stay on top of ongoing maintenance needs, which can take a sizable chunk out of your bottom line.
 You can minimize your expenses by forming a good relationship with local contractors, vendors, and workers.

 But this is a full-time job.
 A good property manager will have a broad base of professionals to hire for emergency repairs and preventive maintenance at a reasonable price.